 The following is a selection of outputs arising from engagement and collaboration activities across the Hub Partnership network including income, publications, event reports and workshop tools.

 Acoustic emission as a non-invasive biomarker for quantitative dynamic assessment of knee joint repair in clinical trials and stratified medicine, led by Prof John Goodacre of Lancaster University in conjunction with collaborators from HEI, industry and Hub Partners.
-Starting 2013 [£560,000 MRC Developmental Pathway Funding Scheme]
+Started January 2014 [£560,000 MRC Developmental Pathway Funding Scheme]

 A new marker for autism spectrum disorder in children based on the nonlinear analysis of complexity & synchronization in EEG waves, led by Prof Aneta Stefanovska in conjunction with colleagues at Blackpool Teaching Hospitals NHS Foundation Trust. [£152,839 supported by Action Medical Research]